-To deploy an Planner web application on WildFly, simply include the optaplanner dependency jars in the war file's WEB-INF/lib directory (just like any other dependency) as shown in the optaplanner-webexamples-.war.
+To deploy an Planner web application on WildFly, simply include the optaplanner dependency jars in the war file's WEB-INF/lib directory (just like any other dependency).
 However, in this approach the war file can easily grow to several MB in size, which is fine for a one-time deployment, but too heavyweight for frequent redeployments (especially over a slow network connection).